Homepage > Education and Learning > Schools > Find a School > School Search

 Attendance across the Academy is monitored by Vice Principal, Mrs. Duffield, and the Education Welfare Officer, Mrs. Andrews.

-Students who are looked after are supported by the designated Teacher for LAC, Mrs. Walker.
+Students who are looked after are supported by the designated Teacher for LAC, Mrs. Readyhough.
 Those students who are looked after and who have SEND are also supported by the SENCo, Mr Trout.
 Both staff work closely with students, their carers, and the virtual school/relevant local authorities.

 Working together